florentpoujol/Daneel/readme.md

     -- or (with the dynamic component getters) self.gameObject.mapRenderer:Set({params})

-    -- or even (with the dynamic component setters) (don't work for ScriptedBehaviors) self.gameObject.mapRenderer = {params}
+    -- or even (with the dynamic component setters) (this does not works for ScriptedBehaviors) self.gameObject.mapRenderer = {params}

 **ScriptedBehaviors**